liv-ac-uk/comp122/labs/exceptions/README.md

 ## ArrayIndexOutOfBoundsException and NullPointerException

-A couple of Exceptions many of you will have already made unfortunate acquaintance with are the   [`ArrayIndexOutOfBoundsException`](https://docs.oracle.com/javase/7/docs/api/java/lang/ArrayIndexOutOfBoundsException.html) and the [`NullPointerException`](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html).
+A couple of exceptions many of you will have already made unfortunate acquaintance with are the   [`ArrayIndexOutOfBoundsException`](https://docs.oracle.com/javase/7/docs/api/java/lang/ArrayIndexOutOfBoundsException.html) and the [`NullPointerException`](https://docs.oracle.com/javase/7/docs/api/java/lang/NullPointerException.html).

 The `ArrayIndexOutOfBoundsException` is the easier of the two to understand.
 This exception is triggered when you attempt to retrieve an element from